Hulupeep/Hulupeep/README.md

 Colm Byrne
 👋 Hello, World!
-I'm Colm, a product manager consultant with a passion for innovation, education, and the arts.
+I'm Colm, a indie product manager consultant keen on innovation, education, and the arts.
 Welcome to my GitHub profile!
 🚀 About Me

-🏢 Product Manager Consultant with extensive experience in various industries 🎓 Founder of LearnCan, pioneering EdTech through curriculum-driven tools 🎭 Playwright with produced works
+🏢 Product Manager Consultant with extensive experience in various industries from Apple to Zenon 🎓 Founder of LearnCan, pioneering EdTech through curriculum-driven tools 🎭 Playwright with produced works
 🌱 Always learning and exploring new technologies